MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-2-0-audio-drivers.md

 ### Clock source entity (ADC-2 5.2.5.1)

-At a minimum, a Clock Source Entity must implement Sampling Frequency Control GET RANGE and GET CUR requests (ADC-2 5.2.5.1.1).
+At a minimum, a Clock Source Entity must implement Sampling Frequency Control GET RANGE and GET CUR requests (ADC-2 5.2.5.1.1) in compatible USB Audio 2.0 hardware.

 The Sampling Frequency Control GET RANGE request returns a list of subranges (ADC-2 5.2.1).
 Each subrange describes a discrete frequency, or a frequency range.
 A discrete sampling frequency must be expressed by setting MIN and MAX fields to the respective frequency and RES to zero.
 Individual subranges must not overlap.
 If a subrange overlaps a previous one, it will be ignored by the driver.